 - Comment: The assignment has to be completed and handed in by specified deadline, after which the submission is void and the work will not count as passed.
 The task has to be completed and submitted in the same semester as the examination.

-- Form of assessment: Digital school assessment - Insperia
+Form of assessment: Digital school assessment - Inspera

 Required reading list is given in CANVAS at the semester start